innovatorved/whisper.cpp/README.md

 - Build `whisper.cpp` with OpenVINO support:

   Download OpenVINO package from [release page](https://github.com/openvinotoolkit/openvino/releases).
-The recommended version to use is [2023.0.0](https://github.com/openvinotoolkit/openvino/releases/tag/2023.0.0).
+The recommended version to use is [2024.6.0](https://github.com/openvinotoolkit/openvino/releases/tag/2024.6.0).
+Ready to use Binaries of the required libraries can be found in the [OpenVino Archives](https://storage.openvinotoolkit.org/repositories/openvino/packages/2024.6/)

   After downloading & extracting package onto your development system, set up required environment by sourcing setupvars script.
 For example: